 Each Grand Seiko case has a mirror surface, polished by hand to ensure no distortions.
 The process is known in Japan as “Zaratsu,” and is conducted by only a few of the craftsmen.
 “The sculptural curved surface is perfectly polished and is extended to the edge of the lug smoothly without distortion,” according to Grand Seiko.

-A boxy dual-curved sapphire sits a top of the dial, and gives the watch a nice appearance, without bulging out like some domed crystals do.
-There is an anti-reflective coating that makes viewing the dial ultra clear in various environments such as bright sun, shade, indoor, and so on.
+A boxy dual-curved sapphire sits atop of the dial, and gives the watch a nice appearance, without bulging out as some domed crystals do.
+There is an anti-reflective coating that makes viewing the dial ultra-clear in various environments such as bright sun, shade, indoor, and so on.

 A stainless steel screwed caseback holds a flat sapphire crystal in place on the back, offering a nice view of the beautifully finished manufacture movement.
 The is a nearly invisible laser inscribed Grand Seiko icon embedded in the rear sapphire glass.